treyhunner/treyhunner.github.com/source/_posts/2018-02-19-loop-better-a-deeper-look-at-the-iterator-protocol.markdown

 hours_worked = sum(billable_times)
 ```

-- once you've embraced the idea of lazy iterables, you'll find that there are lots of possibilities for discovering or creating helper functions that assist you in looping over iterables and processing data
-- **(click)** This is a for loop that sums up all billable hours in a Django queryset
-- **(click)** This is the same thing using a generator expression for lazy evaluation
-- These two blocks of code do the same thing
-- Notice that the structure of this code is fundamentally different
+Notice that the shape of our code is dramatically different.
+Turning our billable times into a lazy iterable allows us to name something (billable times) that was previously unnamed.
-- We're able to use the `sum` function in the bottom example because we have a lazy iterable to work with
+This also allows us to use the `sum` function because we actually have an iterable to pass to `sum` in the second code block.
-- Iterators allow you to fundamentally change the way you structure your code
+Iterators allow you to fundamentally change the way you structure your code.

+### Laziness and breaking out of loops

+This code prints out the first ten lines of a log file:

 ```python
 for i, line in enumerate(log_file):